 Jim Martin, MPSA, CCHP, Accreditation Specialist with the National Commission Correctional Health Care (NCCHC), joins Lorry to talk about communication with incarcerated patients.
-He is presenting a session on Strategic Bedside Manner: How to Tactically Speak with Inmates at the NCCHC Spring Conference on Correctional Health Care in Atlanta, April 29-May 2, 2017.
+He presented a session on Strategic Bedside Manner: How to Tactically Speak with Inmates at the NCCHC Spring Conference on Correctional Health Care in Atlanta, April 29-May 2, 2017.

 Words have power, and they are particularly powerful in a controlled environment like a jail or prison.
 Correctional nurses need effective communication skills to deliver health care in this setting.
 Jim Martin shares tips to tactically use communication in this setting.

 A good starting point when focusing on effective communication is to know your personal triggers.
 What patient reactions, responses, or personalities cause you to respond poorly?
 Jim suggests that we go into every conversation in a good state of mind.
 That means to feel no anger, feel no fear, and have no ego in the game.